taysir-islam/taysir-islam/README.md

 ### 🚀 About Me
 - 🔭 I’m currently working on **game prototypes with Godot & Electron apps**
-- 🌱 Learning **AI assistants, Making Desktop and Web Apps, and retro emulation**
+- 🌱 Learning **AI assistants, Making Desktop and Web Apps, and Raspberry PI**
 - 💡 Passionate about **creative coding, design, and tech experiments**
 - 📚 ICT Olympiad Bangladesh participant
-- ⚡ Fun fact: I love customizing keyboards & building DIY gadgets!

 ---